Must-Try 52 Week Ipon Challenges You Would Love to Start Now

 Year in and year out, most of us promise ourselves to save up for the entire year.
-Some of us even bought new coin banks in all sorts and sizes.
+Some of us even bought new coin banks in all sorts and sizes for ipon challenges.

-So the ultimate question is: How’s your savings now?
+So the ultimate question is: How are your savings now?

-Money saving is like my promise to go on diet and earn the hot momma look.
-It is short lived.
-After a few weeks, I was able to come up with excuses why saving is hard or is it really?
+Money saving is like my promise to go on a diet and earn the hot momma look.
+It is short-lived.
+After a few weeks, I came up with excuses why saving is hard or is it really?

 - Identify the reasons why saving is hard for you (and bust those reasons);

 - Learn the benefits of tracking your expenses;

 - Discover the Ipon Challenges you are comfortable with;

 - Understand what increment is; and